Coach (progressive social change sector)

 We are an equal opportunity employer, are committed to racial equity and social justice, and we make a particular effort to recruit people of color to apply for open positions.

-If this seems like you, please send a resume and cover letter to firstname.lastname@example.org.
+If this seems like you, please send your resume to email@example.com.